CSCfi/csc-user-guide/docs/apps/pytorch.md

     installation will be delayed until early autumn due to an incompatible ROCm driver version.
 This version has also updated how Python commands are wrapped, as this solves several problems with using virtual environments and Jupyter Notebooks.
-Due to this `apptainer` or `apptainer_wrapper` commands will no longer work, but otherwise the change should be invisible to users.
+Due to this `apptainer` and `apptainer_wrapper` commands will no longer work, but otherwise the change should be invisible to users.